jmielkeway/ccos4rbpi_volume0/chapter03/boot-tables.md

 VA_BITS=48
 ```

-These configurations are exported to the build of the kernel through a host program that creates a config header file.
-The source for the header file is located in [config/config.py](code0/config/config.py):
+Configurations are exported to the build through a generated config header file.
+The source for the host program is located in [config/config.py](code0/config/config.py):

 ```python
 #!/usr/bin/env python